RealDeuce/bfrd-obsidian/Character Classes/Warlock.md

 *10th-Level Warlock Feature*
 Your commitment to the warlock’s path grants you a powerful new ability.
 Choose one of the following heroic boons:
 * **Echoes of Knowledge.** You learn one 1st-circle and one 2nd-circle spell of your choice from any spell list, they count as Wyrd spells for you.
 The chosen spells can’t be rituals, and they don’t count against your total spells known.
 These spells are added to your list of Pact Spells and can be cast by expending a use of Pact Magic or by expending Wyrd spell slots as normal.
-* **Echoes of Power.** When you successfully hit with one of your Eldritch Blast beams and roll a 10 on the damage die, you can roll the d10 again and add the result as extra force damage dealt by that beam.
+* **Echoes of Power.** When you successfully hit with one of your Eldritch Blast beams and roll a 10 on the damage die, you can roll the d10 again and add the number rolled as extra force damage dealt by that beam.
 # Patron’s Favor
 *18th-Level Warlock Feature*
 You can call upon your patron’s power by expending a use of your Pact Magic feature to cast any spell you know of 5th-circle or lower from any spell list.